rmmariano/inpe-stac/README.md

 Export the environment variables:

 ```
-set -a && source environment.env && set +a
+set -a && source environment.dev.env && set +a
 ```

 Run the service: